 When the madman sees Jesus he runs directly to him, falling on his knees and shouting, "What do you want with me?"
-It becomes clear that the man is not speaking for himself; rather, it is the demon possessing the man who addresses Jesus.
+It seems clear that the man is not speaking for himself; rather, it is the demon possessing the man who addresses Jesus.
 "What do you want with me," the demon shrieks.

-As with the man in the Capernaum synagogue (1: 21-27), Jesus orders the demon to go, to leave this man.
+As with the man in the Capernaum synagogue (4:31-36), Jesus orders the demon to go, to leave this man.
 But Jesus also asks the demon his name.
 The reply is "Legion," which is probably a pointed reference to Rome.
-The demon then begs Jesus not to send them away...so, in a moment of profound irony, Jesus allows the demon to go to a nearby herd of pigs.
-When the pigs find themselves in the demonic embrace, they run headlong into the Sea of Galilee, all 2,000 of them.
-Imagine how this story would have been received by Mark's Jewish readers - demons and pigs all going to the watery depths!
+The demon then begs Jesus not to send them away . . . so, in a moment of profound irony, Jesus allows the demon to go to a nearby herd of pigs.
+When the pigs find themselves in the demonic embrace, they run headlong into the Sea of Galilee, all 2,000 of them according to Mark.
+Imagine how this story would have been received by Luke's Jewish readers - demons and pigs all going to the watery depths!
 Many would have said they deserved each other.

-And the man...he is healed?
+And the man... is he truly healed?
 Can it be true?
 After so long in misery and pain and loneliness?
 Yes, it is true and when the residents of the area come, they can see it for themselves.
 The man is just sitting there, dressed, and in his right mind.
 And as the people hear the story, they grow fearful.
 Who has the power to accomplish such things?
 Who can drive out demons?
-Who can order them into animals that them fling themselves off a cliff?
+Who can order them into animals that then fling themselves off a cliff?
 How could this be true?

 Sadly, their response to the loss of their pigs (a lot of wealth!) and to what they can't understand is all too typical - they ask Jesus to leave their region, to go home and take all these strange doings with him.
-Lamar Williamson writes:
+In his commentary on Mark's telling of the story (5:1-20), Lamar Williamson writes: